JinheonBaek/JinheonBaek.github.io/about/index.md

     - Lead (Jan 2017 ~ Feb 2018)
         - Planned monthly seminar and reviewed technical contents of each team with Microsoft Employees.
     - **Global Summit Program Representative of Korean** (May 2017)
+        - Conducted a role as a technical ambassador of Korean Student Partners.

 - ### Inc0gnito Hacking Conference
     - Chairperson (Jan 2018 ~ Fec 2018)